 With many American and European airlines soon hiring “angels in the sky” to attract consumers, Eurasia posted the very first recruitment ad for air hostesses in 1937 in Shen Bao, or Shanghai News.
 The ad indicates that they were seeking flight attendants aged between 20 and 25 years old who had a well-proportioned figure, were between 1.5 and 1.7 meters tall, weighed between 40 and 59 kilograms, and were fluent in Mandarin, Cantonese, and English.
 Six young Chinese women responded to the recruitment ad and, by 1938, became the first batch of flight attendants.
 Photos from the time show the first air hostesses wearing white shirts, gray skirts, and boat-shaped hats, with short, permed hair.
 Standing on the airplane boarding stairs, they looked proud and full of spirit.

-After the founding of the People’s Republic of China in 1949, the Air Force began recruiting flight attendants mostly from Beijing junior schools, and 18 girls around the age of 18 were selected in 1955.
+After the founding of the People’s Republic of China in 1949, the Air Force began recruiting flight attendants mostly from Beijing junior schools, and 18 young women around the age of 18 were selected in 1955.
 Affectionately referred to as “Red Air Hostesses” by Chairman Mao Zedong, they served tea and newspapers in the air and accompanied Chinese leaders on their diplomatic ice-breaking visits to other countries.

 As members of the Air Force, flight attendants studied a range of skills, including meteorology, medical care, and combat techniques.
 They wore uniforms in the Soviet military style of the time: green wool coats with double-breasted collared jackets underneath, paired with long leather boots and flat caps.
-The job was not highly paid back then, with a monthly salary of just 15 yuan compared to the national monthly average of over 50 yuan in the mid-50s.

 In 1972, with the visit of American President Richard Nixon and Japanese Prime Minister Kakuei Tanaka, Chinese airlines began to open up to the world.
 Flight attendants began to learn English and international etiquette.
 In 1980, Chinese airlines became independent from the Air Force and started operating as business enterprises.
 In 1988, Air China flight attendants began wearing “gemstone blue” uniforms designed by the French designer Pierre Cardin.